 Hope – From One Lyme Parent to Another

-Sometimes it’s like a light switch.
-Other times it’s a slow descent, and as a rational adult you take your child to see anyone and everyone who will listen.
+Sometimes it’s like a light switch, other times it’s a slow descent, and as a rational adult you take your kid to see anyone and everyone who will listen.
 You go from doctor to doctor seeking answers and help for your child.
 You see the pediatrician, the infectious disease doctor, the rheumatologist, the neurologist, the allergist and immunologist, the psychologist, the DO, the acupuncturist, herbalist, oriental medicine doctor, and even a therapist.
 You do every test that is asked of you and your kid, often not being covered by insurance.

-As you jump through these hoops and see specialist after specialist, it’s normal to begin to doubt your child and yourself.
+As you jump through these hoops and see specialist after specialist it’s normal to begin to doubt your kid and yourself.
 Are you being a weak parent?
 Are you feeding into this?
 Is this all in their head like the doctors allude to?
 Do they just need therapy?
 What have I done wrong?
 Am I a bad parent?

 Moving Forward as a Lyme Family

 At the end of the day, Lyme disease doesn’t make any sense.
 It doesn’t follow any rules or reasoning, and it affects each child differently.
 This makes it incredibly challenging to diagnose, and each expert may point to something else.